BAE173: Name

 The name BAE173 comes from "Before Anyone Else" and the numbers 173 represent 1 as the number for perfection and 73 as a perfect lucky number.
 The group name is pronounced by pronouncing each letter and then the numbers 1, 7, 3.

 History

 Pre-debut

 Prior to debut, members Hangyul and Dohyon participated in Produce X 101, where both finished in the final line up and debuted with X1.
-Following the disbandment of X1, Hangyul and Dohyon then went on to debut as the duo, H&D, in April of 2020.
+Following the early disbandment of X1, Hangyul and Dohyon then went on to debut as the duo, H&D, in April 2020.

 Beginning September 5, 2020, the members were teased 3 times a week until all members were revealed.
 After all members were named. the group name BAE173 was announced.